C.D. Olimpia: Short tournament

-Clausura 2006 completed the most glorious run in Olimpia's history; they beat Victoria 4–3 on aggregate to complete their first threepeat (three wins).
-It was an achievement celebrated wildly as the Tricampeón.
+Clausura 2006 was a significant season in Olimpia's history; they beat Victoria 6–4 on aggregate to win three consecutive titles.
+This achievement is known as the tricampeonato.

-Other titles followed in Clausura 2008 (beating the old rivals Marathón), Clausura 2009 (in extra time over Real Espana), and Clausura 2010 (over Motagua).
+Other titles followed in Clausura 2008 (beating the old rivals Marathón), Clausura 2009 (in extra time over Real España), and Clausura 2010 (over Motagua).
 However, the next era of glory began in Apertura 2011.
 That was the season that Danilo Tosello, who had played for Olimpia from 1999 to 2007, returned as manager.
-In Tosello's first season as manager, he led them to a convincing 3–0 aggregate victory over Real Espana in the championship round.
+In Tosello's first season as manager, he led Olimpia to a convincing 3–0 aggregate victory over Real España in the championship round.
 They repeated as champions in Clausura 2012, beating Marathón 1–0 on aggregate.
-Then, finally, in Apertura 2012, still under Tosello's guidance, Olimpia defeated Victoria 4–0 to complete a second tricampeón.
+Then, finally in Apertura 2012, still under Tosello's guidance, Olimpia defeated Victoria 4–0 to complete a second tricampeónato.
 Tosello stepped down after the season, but Olimpia's run of dominance continued.
 They won a fourth consecutive championship in Clausura 2013; after losing 1–0 to Real Sociedad in the first leg, they won 2–0 at home to claim the crown.

 Olimpia's quest for an unprecedented fifth straight crown ended in Apertura 2013, but they did beat Marathón 4–2 on penalties in Clausura 2014 to hoist a fifth title in six years.
 They also beat Motagua to win Clausura 2015, and Real Sociedad to win Clausura 2016.